Georift/install-jellyfin-tizen/README.md

 > [!NOTE]
 > If the TV is set to use a Right-to-left language (Arabic, Hebrew, etc).
 You need to enter the IP address on the TV backwards.
 [Read more.](https://github.com/Georift/install-jellyfin-tizen/issues/30)

-2. Make sure to uninstall Jellyfin application from the Samsung TV first
+2. If needed, uninstall any existing Jellyfin applications from the Samsung TV

 3. Run the command below, replacing first argument with the IP of your Samsung TV